hyneho/stracProject/README.md

 ## Assumptions/Notes

-- list,download,delete doesn't support other folders, it just lists the root folder (this was not listed in )
+- list,download,delete doesn't support other folders, it just lists the root folder (this was not listed in specification)